awsteiner/o2scl/doc/o2scl/sphinx/index.rst

 Object-oriented Scientific Computing Library: v0.927
 ====================================================

-O₂scl is a C++ library for object-oriented scientific computing.
+O₂scl is a C++ library for object-oriented scientific computing which has been in active development for over 15 years.
 This is a beta version.
-The library should install and test successfully, and most of the classes are ready for production use.
+While some O₂scl classes are still state-of-the-art, others are more experimental.
+O₂scl continues to evolve as compilers and other libraries replace or improve on the some of methods which are used.
+Release versions should install and test successfully, and most of the classes are ready for production use.
 Some of the interfaces may change slightly in future versions.
-There are a few classes which are more experimental, and this is stated at the top of the documentation for these classes.
-O₂scl also computes the thermodynamics of particles and nuclei and equations of state of dense matter.
+Additionally, O₂scl computes the thermodynamics of particles and nuclei, constructs equations of state of dense matter, and solves equations related to neutron star structure.

 Gallery
 =======